Guest article provided by: Financially Well.

 After purchasing a rental property, you may be thinking about making some changes to the home or land that will attract more renters.
 This is a great way to make sure you have bookings throughout the year, but it’s important to focus the upgrades on things that renters in the area want.
 For instance, you might think a pool will add to the home’s value and get a higher rental price, but if the house is in an area of the country that gets cold weather part of the year, you’ll be stuck with costly maintenance for an amenity that only pays off part of the time.

 Choose your upgrades wisely and do a little homework before making a decision, keeping in mind that there are several budget-friendly options.
 For example, providing free Wi-Fi to your guests will be highly appreciated but won’t add much to your costs — all you need is an internet provider and a good router.

-Maintaining your vacation property is imperative since a home that is in need of repairs or aesthetic updates won’t be rented out nearly as often as one that is well-kept and clean.
+Maintaining your vacation property is imperative since a home that requires repairs or aesthetic updates won’t be rented out nearly as often as one that is well-kept and clean.
 If you plan to manage the property yourself, look for ways to make this undertaking a little easier.

-In addition to keeping your property clean, you’ll need to handle the financial side, tracking income, expenses and keeping staying on top of your tax requirements.
-When it comes to keeping all of this organized, look to software like Landlord Studio.
+In addition to keeping your property clean, you’ll need to handle the financial side, tracking income, expenses, and keeping staying on top of your tax requirements.
+When it comes to keeping all this organized, look to software like Landlord Studio.

 On the other hand, if you live too far from the property to perform upkeep yourself, consider hiring a property manager to care for it.
 Not only can a management company maintain your property, but they can also book your guests, hire between-guest maid services, and handle any issues with an on-the-ground local support team.
 The more satisfied your guests are, the more likely they are to book another stay and leave glowing reviews.